gohugoio/hugo/content/en/troubleshooting/faq.md

 ## How do I schedule posts?

-1. Set `publishDate` in the page [Front Matter](/content-management/front-matter/) to a datetime in the future.
+1. Set `publishDate` in the page [front matter](/content-management/front-matter/) to a datetime in the future.
 If you want the creation and publication datetime to be the same, it's also sufficient to only set `date`[^date-hierarchy].
 2. Build and publish at intervals.

 How to automate the "publish at intervals" part depends on your situation: